jeremydmoore/img_qc_workshop/README.md

 Using the Conda packaging system

-Currently environment-mac.yml & environment-win10.yml are INCORRECT
+*environment-mac.yml & environment-win10.yml are INCORRECT*
-They both need `$ conda install scipy`
+ - They both still need `$ conda install scipy`